-- (b) Ground contours (2-foot maximum intervals) with spot elevations, indicating land slope at and around the site for a minimum distance of 100 feet - (c) Description of how waste was transferred into and will be removed from the facility and applied to cropland in accordance with NRCS Standard 590. - (d) Description of bench mark(s) including elevation(s) expressed in feet and hundredths.

-(e) A time schedule for the abandonment/closure project.

-- (8) REVIEW OF APPLICATION.
+- (a) A plan map with a scale and north arrow showing location and dimensions of the facility, including buildings, homes, wells and soil types within 1000 feet of the proposed site. - (b) Ground contours (2-foot maximum intervals) with spot elevations, indicating land slope at and around the site for a minimum distance of 100 feet. - (c) Description of how waste was transferred into and will be removed from the facility and applied to cropland in accordance with Technical Standard 590. - (d) Description of bench mark(s) including elevation(s) expressed in feet and hundredths. - (e) A time schedule for the abandonment/closure project. - (8) REVIEW OF APPLICATION.
 The Department shall receive and review all permit applications to determine if the proposed project will comply with ordinance requirements.
 The procedure will generally be as follows: - (a) Prior to issuance of a permit for a livestock waste storage facility, or transfer system, or livestock facility, or an abandonment/closure, plans shall be approved where applicable either by the NRCS Area Engineer, by a DATCP representative, by a registered professional civil engineer, or by a Department staff person having the appropriate Engineering Job Approval or authority. - (b) Within thirty days after a complete application has been submitted to the Department, the applicant shall be notified whether the application has been approved or disapproved.
 Approval of such plans may be conditional based upon on-site specific requirements determined by the Department, NRCS or DATCP. - (9) PERMIT CONDITIONS.
-All permits issued under this chapter of the Code shall be issued subject to the following conditions and requirements: - (a) The livestock waste storage facility or transfer system, livestock facility, or abandonment/closure design, construction, operation, and maintenance shall be carried out in accordance with the project plan and standards specified in Section 13.09 of this chapter of the Code. - (b) Any modifications to an approved facility plan must be approved in writing by an authorized representative of the Department.
+All permits issued under this Chapter of the Code shall be issued subject to the following conditions and requirements: - (a) The livestock waste storage facility or transfer system, livestock facility, or abandonment/closure design, construction, operation, and maintenance shall be carried out in accordance with the project plan and Technical Standards specified in Section 13.09 of this Chapter of the Code. - (b) Any modifications to an approved facility plan must be approved in writing by an authorized representative of the Department.
 When applicable, written approval by the Department shall occur only after the NRCS or DATCP Area Engineer has reviewed and approved the proposed modifications. - (c) All activities authorized by a permit must be completed within two years from the date of issuance after which time the permit shall be void unless extended prior to expiration. - (10) PERMIT EXTENSIONS.
 A permit may be extended once.
-The landowner or his contractor responsible for installation of a livestock waste storage facility or transfer system, livestock facility or abandonment/closure may extend a permit prior to the expiration date by submitting an extension request form and the appropriate fee to the Department.
+The landowner or his contractor responsible for installation of a livestock waste storage facility or transfer system, livestock facility or abandonment/closure may extend a permit prior to the expiration date by submitting an extension request form and the appropriate fee to the

+Department.
 Prior to any permit extension a complete review of the project site conditions and design parameters shall be made by the Department to determine if any changes have occurred that would alter the permit criteria.
 The permit shall expire two years from the date of extension.
 No additional extensions shall be granted.